Arif Setiawan

-Arif Setiawan (born 4 September 1996) is an Indonesian professional footballer who plays as a left back for Liga 1 club Persita Tangerang.
+Arif Setiawan (born 4 September 1998) is an Indonesian professional footballer who plays as a left-back for Championship club PSMS Medan.

 Club career

 Bhayangkara FC

 He was signed for Bhayangkara to play in the Liga 1 in the 2019 season.
 Arif made his league debut on 5 August 2019 in a match against Madura United at the PTIK Stadium, Jakarta.

 Persik Kediri (loan)

 He was signed for Persik Kediri to play in the Liga 1 in the 2020 season, on loan from Bhayangkara.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Dewa United

 In 2021, Arif Setiawan signed a contract with Indonesian Liga 2 club Dewa United.
 He made his league debut on 28 September against RANS Cilegon at the Gelora Bung Karno Madya Stadium, Jakarta.

 Persita Tengerang

 Arif was signed for Persita Tangerang to play in Liga 1 in the 2022–23 season.
 He made his league debut on 25 July 2022 in a match against Persik Kediri at the Indomilk Arena, Tangerang.
+On 6 June 2025, Arif officially left Persita Tangerang.